Loading...

 Well done.

-And this is what I would like you to discuss in class or if you are working at home, or on your own to really have a good think about and perhaps make note if that's helpful.
+We have two pupils here discussing something, and this is what I would like you to discuss in class or if you're working at home or on your own to really have a good think about and perhaps make notes if that's helpful.

-The tools would be scissors to cut the square, and then actually my hands, my hands are a tool because I'm gonna be folding it.
+The tools would be scissors to cut the square, and then actually my hands.

 Why is it a craft?
-It's a craft 'cause I'm using my hands and I'm skillfully designing different origami shapes.
+It's a craft because I'm using my hands and I'm skillfully designing different origami shapes.

 And how did I make it?
 I cut a very good square out of paper.